Budibase/website/content/blog/inside-it/enterprise-software-industry-trends.md

 ([Capital One](https://www.capitalone.com/tech/cloud/container-adoption-statistics/))

-So why is this an enterprise software development trend?
+So why is this an enterprise software industry trend?

 There are a couple of different factors at play here.
 One is that the number and quality of container solutions have improved markedly in the last few years.
 Tools like Docker and the open-source Kubernetes make it easy to create highly scalable, automated configurations.

 Then there’s the need for containerized applications in an increasingly remote working environment.
 As businesses need to safeguard security and service continuity across distributed workforces, containerization has come to the fore.

 Plus, they require lower technical overheads and are cheaper to implement than traditional VMs.

+Check out our guide to [enterprise app development.](/blog/inside-it/enterprise-app-development)

 ## Budibase is a developer’s best friend